LinkedIn Adds New Topic Prompts to Help Creators Build Their Presence in the App

 As part of its broader roll out of a central location for creator analytics and tools, which is designed to make it easier to manage all aspects of your content in the app, LinkedIn has also now added some new topic and post prompts to help guide creators in building their in-app presence.

-LinkedIn’s been rolling out its new ‘Analytics and tools’ dashboard to users with Creator Mode switched on over the last few months, which provides a full overview of content performance, as well as the creator-specific tools available to you.
+LinkedIn has been rolling out its new ‘Analytics and tools’ dashboard to users that have had Creator Mode switched on over the last few months.
+Creator Mode provides a full overview of content performance, as well as the creator-specific tools available to you.

-As you can see in these screenshots, Analytics and Tools, available from the left side panel in the app (to those with Creator More active), will show you content performance over time, and topics associated with your profile (which you can add to), as well as a full listing of the creator elements available to you in the app (e.g. LinkedIn Live, Newsletters, CTA links).
+As you can see in these screenshots, Analytics and Tools, available on the left side panel of the app (to those with Creator More active), will show you content performance over time, and topics associated with your profile (which you can add to), as well as a full listing of the creator elements available to you in the app (e.g. LinkedIn Live, Newsletters, CTA links).

 As per LinkedIn: